kamal-kaur04/testng-browserstack/README.md

 - Clone the repository
 - Install dependencies `gradle build`
-- To run the test suite locally, run `gradle sampleTest`
+- To run the test suite with local webdriver, run `gradle skipBrowserstackTest`
-- To run the test suite having cross-platform with parallelization on browserstack, run `gradle sampleTestBrowserstack`
+- To run the test suite having cross-platform with parallelization on browserstack, run `gradle sampleTest`
 - To run local (privately hosted websites) tests on browserstack, run `gradle sampleLocalTest`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)